-Copyright © 2001-2004 ESRI
+Copyright © 2001-2005 ESRI All rights reserved.

-All Rights Reserved.

 Printed in the United States of America.

 The information contained in this document is the exclusive property of ESRI.
-This work is protected under United States copyright law and the copyright laws of the given countries of origin and applicable international laws, treaties, and/or conventions.
-No part of this work may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying or recording, or by any information storage or retrieval system, except as expressly permitted in writing by ESRI.
+This work is protected under United States copyright law and other international copyright treaties and conventions.
+No part of this work may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying and recording, or by any information storage or retrieval system, except as expressly permitted in writing by ESRI.
 All requests should be sent to Attention: Contracts Manager, ESRI, 380 New York Street, Redlands, CA 92373-8100, USA.

 The information contained in this document is subject to change without notice.